 This one is not going to cost you too much but these cookies are definitely time consuming.
 I pace myself over several days when I make these, baking the cookies one day, icing another day and adding details on a third.
 I follow the recipes and techniques from Sweet Sugar Belle.
 Practice makes perfect & my decorating skills have improved over the years!

 For an Alice in Wonderland themed 7th birthday I made little pastel flowers and mushroom shaped cookies.
-For the baby’s It’s a Small World party I used the same cookie cutter but added colored candies to accent the center of each whimsical flower.
+My baby son’s It’s a Small World party I used the same cookie cutter but added colored candies to accent the center of each whimsical flower.

 For my son’s second birthday we had an Elmo theme and I made “Elmo-breadmen” out of Sweet Sugar Belle’s gingerbread recipe.
 To save time I only frosted the faces and added small details.
 They came out so cute (and the gingerbread was yummy!).